What is the IFREMT?

 “Registered Equine Massage Therapist” (or REMT) is a title legally protected by the IFREMT, and may only be used by those individuals that have met the standards of qualification and successfully completed the accreditation process as set out by the IFREMT.

-Similar to the educational requirements in Ontario for Registered Massage Therapists (RMTs), REMTs are required to complete a 2-year, 2200-hour program of study from a recognized institution.
-The IFREMT holds board exams once a year, which include both a written component, and a practical component that is overseen by a supervising veterinarian.
-In addition, REMTs are required to complete a 100-hour externship with a veterinarian.
+Similar to the educational requirements in Ontario for Registered Massage Therapists (RMTs), REMTs are required to complete a lengthy program of study from a recognized institution.
+The IFREMT holds board exams which include both a written component, and a practical component that is overseen by a supervising veterinarian.
+In addition, REMTs are required to complete a 50-hour externship with a veterinarian.

 "Certification” in equine massage is offered by a number of different schools, individuals and organizations.
 These programs vary in content and may range from one week or weekend to one month or several month-long courses of study.
 There is no governing body of CEMTs and each school sets their own standards of qualification.